murraypatterson/parcours/README.md

-Fig. 2 of [Clemente et al., 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2677398/) to illustrate the structure that stores all parsimonious solutions, go to the `clemente/` directory and type
+Fig. 2 of [Clemente et al., 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2677398/) to illustrate the structure that stores all parsimonious solutions, go to the `clemente/` directory and type `../parcours -f config.csv`.

-    ../parcours -f config.csv

 The three solutions implied by Fig. 2 of the above article are then found in the `solutions/` subdirectory.

-# replicating the experiments

-Finally, to obtain the correlation values obtained in Table 1, go to the `felidae/` directory and type

-    ../parcours -f config.csv

-These values will be found in the `pairwise.csv` file.
-Note that the pipeline for computing _significant_ correlation is coming soon..
+# felid vocalizations

+Go to the `felidae/` directory and type `../parcours -f config.csv` to obtain pairwise correlations among 14 felid vocalizations in `extant.csv` (Sunquist and Sunquist, 2002) within the phylogenetic tree `felidae.nh` (Johnson et al., 2006) with Leopard and Jaguar "swapped" (Figueiro et al.)